siavava/portfolio/content/projects/web/jekyll.md

   - "Jekyll"
   - "Ruby"
   - "Sass"
+summary: |-
-summary: "A minimal blog built on Jekyll — Markdown posts and Liquid templates compiled to static HTML, with a hand-written Sass theme."
+  A minimal blog built on Jekyll — Markdown posts and Liquid templates compiled to static HTML, with a hand-written Sass theme.
 ---

 A small demo blog built on [Jekyll][jekyllrb], the